cph-cachet/carp.core-kotlin/README.md

 ## carp.deployment

 The deployment subsystem contains common concerns to 'running' a study, i.e., instantiating a study protocol with a specific set of devices and users as specified in the study protocol.
 A study deployment is responsible for managing registration of participant consent, tracking device connection issues, assessing data quality, and negotiating the connection between separate devices.
-Study deployments are managed through the `DeploymentManager` application service:
+Study deployments are managed through the `DeploymentService` application service:
 ```
 val protocol: StudyProtocol = createSmartphoneStudy()
-val manager: DeploymentManager = createDeploymentEndpoint()
+val deploymentService: DeploymentService = createDeploymentEndpoint()
-val status: StudyDeploymentStatus = manager.createStudyDeployment( protocol.getSnapshot() )
+val status: StudyDeploymentStatus = deploymentService.createStudyDeployment( protocol.getSnapshot() )
 val smartphone = status.devicesStatus.first().device as Smartphone
 val registration = smartphone.createRegistration {
     // Device-specific registration options can be accessed from here.